A History of Foster Care in the United States

 The New York Children’s Aid Society

 The beginnings of foster care in the United States came in the mid-1800s with the New York Children’s Aid Society.
-Charles Loring Brace alarming numbers of orphans sleeping on the city streets and felt compelled to act.
+Charles Loring Brace saw alarming numbers of orphans sleeping on the city streets and felt compelled to act.
 In response, he developed a solution: the “placing out system.”
 Children were shipped west on railroads, or “orphan trains”, and picked up by what were essentially foster families.
 However, these foster families underwent no scrutiny and did not need to meet any qualifications.

 Jane Addams: Hull House and Child Welfare